Menu

 • Shall submit annually required financial reports, as prepared by the Treasurer, and membership data to the NSPRA business manager by October 31.

-• Shall attend the NSPRA Leaders’ Meeting at NSPRA Seminar or appoint the President-Elect, Treasurer or another Chapter designee to attend.
+• Shall attend the NSPRA Leaders’ Meeting at NSPRA Seminar and the NSPRA Presidents Summit or appoint the President-Elect, Treasurer or another Chapter designee to attend.

 • Shall represent KanSPRA or appoint a member to represent KanSPRA on the Kansas Teacher of the Year committee and the Milken Award selection committee (as requested).